Skip to the main content.

 Each stage is vital to ensure that the instruments are undamaged and sterile when needed for patient medical procedures.
 After use, medical couriers transport the instruments to specialized cleaning facilities where the continuous surgical instrument life cycle begins again.
 Surgical instrument inventory delivery by medical couriers is constant between hospitals, sterile processing centers, medical practices, and airports.
 At any given moment, thousands of instrument sets are in each stage of the lifecycle, and these numbers are increasing yearly.

 As you can imagine, the chain of custody is lengthy after nine stages.
-When the instruments reach the medical courier, time is of the essence.
+When the instruments reach the medical courier, time and communication are of the essence.
 Because of the urgency, this is where many mistakes can happen.
 However, specialty couriers are trained and adapt to handle time-sensitive deliveries while having quick problem-solving skills.
 Fast but clear-minded resolution is a valuable attribute for your courier to have.

 Increasing Demand For Surgical Instrument Inventory

 The popularity of outpatient surgeries is one of the factors that contribute to the increasing demand for surgical instrument inventory.
-The number of outpatient surgeries in the United States is expected to reach over 122,000 a year by 2027.
+The number of outpatient surgeries is expected to reach over 109 million cases by 2033.
 With more and more people choosing to have surgery done on an outpatient basis, hospitals and other medical facilities need to ensure that they have a sufficient supply of surgical instruments on hand.

 Another factor contributing to the demand for surgical instruments is the increasing number of medical procedures performed.
 Surgical procedures can be lifesaving and often treat various medical conditions.
 As the number of medical procedures increases, the demand for surgical instruments increases.